Adapt or transform: what kind of resilience do we want?

 In other words, it is its ability to change while retaining its identity.

-Adapting to withstand future crises
+Adapting to weather future crises

 See also: